MatHelio314/stepper_motor_ws/README.md

     source install/setup.bash

-Run the launch files (can0 needs to be UP and RUNNING and connected to 4 motors with different node_ids (1,2,3,4):
+Run the launch files (can0 needs to be UP and RUNNING and connected to at least one motor (can_id 1,2,3 or/and 4)):

  Normal mode :